 Distinguishing Any Substantive Differences Between the RCRC and IOC From Other International Organizations

-This issue was first addressed by the request for legal research as noted in Section 4.1 and Annex 55.
+This issue was first addressed by the request for legal research as noted in Section 4.1 and Annex 4.
 Secondly, the WG performed the critical task of reviewing the qualification criteria which is documented in the work package mentioned in Section 4.1.
-It became evident from the WG deliberations that a single framework of qualification criteria could not be defineddefineddefineddefined given the different nature of IGOs and INGOs.
-Further, the IOC and RCRC did differ from other INGOs as well given their unique legal standing under international treaties and national laws in multiple jurisdictions.
+It became evident from the WG deliberations that it was not possible to develop a single framework of qualification criteria that most of the Working Group could support given the different nature of IGOs and INGOs..
+Further, the WG determined that the IOC,, RCRC, and other INGOs did differ from each other given their unique legal standing under international treaties and national laws in multiple jurisdictions.
 The scope of the qualification criteria for these three types of organizations became defined and quantified by the list of IGO organizations eligible for protection submitted by the GAC and both the GAC’s and ICANN Board’s recognition of the international legal protections for the IOC and RCRC (all being temporarily protected by ICANN Board actions).
 Conversely, as noted in the proposed recommendations below, other INGO organizations have a set of proposed qualification criteria that will be essential for granting any protections for INGOs other than the RCRC and IOC.

 Charter Issue 2